TommyC81/TPF2-LineManager/README.md

 The following LineManager options area available in the in-game menu:

 * **LineManager enabled** - Enables/disables processing of the mod.
+* **Congestion control** - Enables/disables congestion control features.
+This will stop the automatic addition of vehicles to lines when congestion is detected.
+In case of extreme congestion, this feature will also remove vehicles to unclog the congestion.
 * **Automatically reverse trains with no path** - When adding trains, the depot finding can sometimes cause a train to be unable to find a path (in simple terms).
 The manual solution of this is to select the train and reverse it once or twice to re-trigger route/path finding.
 But instead of doing it manually, the mod can do it for you automatically!